 - Lime juice.
 The recipe uses the juice of half a lime, but you could also use bottled lime juice if that’s easier.
 And you can use the other half of the lime in a gin and tonic to serve alongside the halloumi!

 Pat your halloumi dry so that it crisps up better in the pan and cut it in half, using the natural fold of the halloumi to guide you.
 Then cut the halloumi into large triangles by cutting the halves diagonally.
+PRO TIP: If you’re making flatbreads, slice the halloumi into thinner pieces.

-Can I make this recipe in advance?
+Can I make the honey harissa halloumi in advance?

 You can prepare everything in advance so you’re ready to cook and serve – you can cut the halloumi and store it in the fridge a few days in advance, and you could mix the sauce up to a week ahead of time.
 You can also prepare the curly scallions a day before if you need to.
-I would recommend cooking and eating the halloumi when you cook it though, as halloumi can get a bit hard and chewy the longer it sits.
+I would recommend cooking and eating the halloumi when you cook it, though, as halloumi can get a bit hard and chewy the longer it sits.

-What can I use instead of honey?
+What can I use instead of honey in the honey harissa sauce?

 You could use maple syrup or agave syrup instead of honey in this recipe and it will still work wonderfully.